One thing I love

 When dry, decal

 edges were hard to pick out.
-The markings had become part of the finish
+The decals became bonded to the finish.
+Applying

 | The model was

 weathered with a wash of Model Master Flat Black to accentuate panel detail.

 The Future clear coat was unaffected by the thinned enamel paint.

 A final coat of Tamiya Clear (X-22) mixed with a small amount of Flat Base

 (X-21) was airbrushed on to give the model a satin finish.

 The Parafilm canopy